tschweder/gym-playground/README.md

 For my use-case many people on the internet are convinced that this is the best one to predict a stock price.
 Anyways I will stay with the Q-Learning, add some time awareness and try my luck.

+Update: Well that was a stupid idea, because the Q-Learning has its state list and only learns from what action brings (or not brings) from this particular state, so unless the bitcoin price has reoccurring patterns, this won't do much good, but for learning purposes I will still continue.

+Up-Update: My prediction algorithm learned that 0 is more efficient than most of the other predictions therefore if Bitcoin is at 0$ next week I predicted it, in any other case my attempt failed.